Tina Dabi: Personal life

-In 2018 Dabi married Athar Aamir Khan, which Hindu Mahasabha called a love jihad.
+In 2018, Dabi married Athar Aamir Khan, who ranked second in CSE 2015.
+The Hindu Mahasabha called it a love jihad.
 The couple divorced in 2021.
-She married fellow IAS officer Pradeep Gawande in 2022, and she gave birth to their son in 2023.
+She married fellow IAS officer Pradeep Gawande in 2022.
+She gave birth to their son in 2023.
 ThePrint referred to her as "the Bollywood star of bureaucracy" because of the level of media and public interest in her personal life.